 A tree layout is used to order methods, with upper methods calling lower methods.
-We illustrate this blueprint on the MOGraphElement>>bounds method that we previously identified as a candidate for optimization.
+We illustrates this blueprint on the MOGraphElement>>bounds method that we previously saw, a candidate for optimization.

 Example.
-In the structural blueprint (Figure 2), right-clicking on the method MORoot>>applyLayout opens a behavioral distribution blueprint for this method.
-The complete picture is given in Figure 3; it should be read in a top-down fashion.
+In the previous blueprint (Figure 2), right-clicking on the method MORoot>>applyLayout opens a behavioral distribution blueprint for this method.
+The complete picture is given in Figure 3.
+The picture has to be read top-down.
 Methods in this blueprint have the same dimensions as in the behavioral blueprint.
 We recognize the tall and thin MORoot>>applyLayout at the top.
 All methods in Figure 3 are therefore invoked directly or indirectly by MORoot >>applyLayout.
 MORoot>>applyLayout invokes 3 methods, including MOGraphElement>>applyLayout (labelled in the figure).
 MOGraphElement>>applyLayout calls MOAbstractLayout>>applyOn:, and both of these are called by MORoot>>applyLayout.

 Interpretation.
 As the first blueprint revealed, #bounds, #applyLayout, #shapeBoundsAt:ifPresent:, #translateTo: are expensive in terms of CPU time consumption.
-The behavioral blueprint highlights this fact from a different point of view, along method invocations.
+The behavior blueprint highlights this fact from a different point of view, along method invocations.
 In the following we will optimize #bounds by identifying the reason of its high cost and provide a solution to fix it.
 Our experience with Mondrian tells us that this method has a surprisingly high cost.
 Where to start a refactoring among all potential candidates remains the programmer's task.
-Our blueprint only says "how it is" and not "how it should be", however it is a rich source of indication of the events occurring at runtime.
+Our blueprint only says "how it is" and not "how it should be", however it is a rich source of indication of what's going on at runtime.